swimmingbean/swimmingbean.github.io/_posts/2018-11-14-Create-a-Blog-With-Github-Pages-Part1.md

+---
+layout: post
+title: Create A Blog With Github Pages Part1
+---
-# Create a User Page in GitHub
+## Create a User Page in GitHub

 In the spirit of incremental improvements, we'll start by creating a simple "Hello World" page hosted using github pages